hactar-is/wagtail-meilisearch/README.md

 * Faceting
 * Write tests
 * Performance improvements
+* Make use of the async in meilisearch-python
 * ~~Implement boosting in the sort algorithm~~
 * ~~Implement stop words~~
 * ~~Search results~~